Should New Hampshire allow referendums?

 New Hampshire is one of 23 states that does not permit ballot initiatives or referendums.
 Click here for definitions of ballot measures, initiatives, referendums and legislative measures.

 In January 2012, Rep. David Bates (R-Windham) proposed CACR 21 to allow voters to veto state laws by referendum.
-The House sent the resolution to interim study.
+The House sent the resolution to interim study, effectively killing the bill.